ultragorira/ultragorira.github.io/_posts/2023-10-11-IoU_No_Max_Suppression_HSV_vs_RGB_vs_Gray.md

 HSV represents colors based on three components:

 Hue: It represents the type of color (e.g., red, blue, yellow) and is represented as an angle around a color wheel, typically ranging from 0 to 360 degrees.

 Saturation: It measures the intensity of the color and ranges from 0 (no color, grayscale) to 100% (full color).

 Value (Brightness): It represents the brightness of the color and ranges from 0 (black) to 100% (full brightness).

-Usage: HSV is particularly useful for tasks that involve color segmentation, object tracking, and image processing operations where you want to isolate or manipulate specific colors.
+HSV is particularly useful for tasks that involve color segmentation, object tracking, and image processing operations where you want to isolate or manipulate specific colors.
 It separates the color information from brightness, making it more robust to changes in lighting conditions.

 ### Binary (Grayscale) ###